electra13x7777/blueayachan/README.md

 * Frigbot by Flameberger

 These bots have all entertained me immensely over the years and I am very thankful to their creator's hard work to make such simple programs create such engaging user experiences.

+### Contribution
+Now that this has a repo I suppose I should actually clean up the codebase a bit and create some style guidelines.
+I will eventually get around to doing this as well as a detailed explanation of the file parsing formats and such.
+If you would like to help with the bot feel free to reach out and I'll start getting something together.

 ### Contact Me!
 [Twitch](https://www.twitch.tv/electra_RTA)